My go-to cashew cheese recipe for a creamy and delicious vegan cheese at home — no fermentation required!

-Once it’s finished, I like to coat it in fresh dill from my garden, it’s seriously delish, and so flavourful!
+Once finished, I like to garnish with fresh dill from my garden; it’s seriously delicious.

-Just something to keep in mind; this cheese is best kept chilled.
-It does do well for a couple of hours out of the fridge, and will keep up to a week when properly stored (i.e. airtight container, chilled), so there’s no need to eat it all at once (though no one will judge you if you do – I’ve done it on countless occasions).
+This cheese is best kept chilled.
+It does do well for a couple of hours out of the fridge, and will keep for up to one week when properly stored in an airtight container, chilled.

-This cheese goes well with almost everything – dollop it on soups, add it to salads, pastas and everything in between.
-Spread it on crackers, vegetables, even sandwiches.
-Use it as an extra zing for nourish bowls.
+This cheese goes well with almost everything – dollop it on soups, add it to salads, stuffed eggplant, mushrooms, capsicum, pastas, nourish bowls, and everything in between.
+Spread it on crackers, even sandwiches.
 You can’t go wrong with it.

-Before we jump right into learning how to make this deliciously creamy cashew cheese – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs and tips I share!
+Before we get started in learning how to make this creamy cashew cheese – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-This gooey, creamy cheese is infused with garlic, dill, and lemon to give it a powerhouse of flavours, and has nutritional yeast for that extra cheesy flavour.
-It’s everything you could ever want in a cheese.
+This creamy cheese is infused with garlic, herbs, and lemon to give it a burst of flavour.
+It’s all you could ever want in a cheese.

 - 2 tbsp olive oil

-3. Process until very creamy and smooth, scraping down the sides and adding additional water as needed.
-Taste and adjust seasonings as needed.
+- Process/blend until creamy and smooth, scraping down the sides as needed.

-6. Place in the fridge to set for at least 6 hours, preferably 12, or until excess moisture has gone, and it holds its form when removed from the cheesecloth.
+- Place in the fridge to drain and set for at least 12 hours, or until excess moisture has gone, and it holds its shape when removed from the cheesecloth/nut milk bag.

-7. To serve, unwrap from cheesecloth and gently place onto a serving platter.
-You may need to reform it a little with your hands or a cheesecloth, then coat with chopped herbs and a bit more lemon zest (this is optional).
+- To serve, unwrap from cheesecloth and gently place onto a serving board.
+You may need to reform it a little with your hands, then coat with chopped herbs and some salt.

-8. The cheese will hold its form for 1-2 hours out of the fridge, but it’s best when chilled.
-Leftovers will keep well covered in the fridge for up to 5 days.
+- The cheese will hold its form for 1-2 hours out of the fridge, but it’s best when chilled.
+Leftovers will keep stored in the fridge for up to one week.

 Lots of love,